KhushPatibandha/kolon/docs/docs.md

 ## Variables and Types

-Kolon is a strongly typed language, and hence the type of a variable must be declared when defining the variable.
+Kolon is a strongly and statically typed language, and hence the type of a variable must be declared when defining the variable and that will be checked before runtime.

 ### Data Types